VR Organ Tuning Guide

 The VR09/VR730 Roland organ engine has a ‘sound on its own’ that cannot reproduce all the timbres of a Hammond B3: the ‘base sound’ – the ‘pure sine waves’ – is ‘too sine’ and lack fine overtones.

 When you try ‘standard’ B3 registrations on VR, some will work, some won’t.
-Some of ‘don’t work’ can be tuned by a number of ‘tricks’ though – these tricks, which are are collection of personal experiences of VR players (you might find them usefull or disagree – it’s each personal taste) are discussed in the following chapters.
+Some of of the ‘don’t work’ can be tuned by a number of ‘tricks’- these tricks, which are are collection of personal experiences of VR players (you might find them usefull or disagree – it’s each personal taste) are discussed in the article.

 VR organ by music-style:

-Classic ‘Hammond playing techniques’ are important for creating an authentic Hammond sound:
+Classic ‘Hammond playing techniques’ are fundamental for creating authentic Hammond sound:

-• An excellent book for ‘initiating’ organ play is Hammond Organ Complete (Dave Limina, Berklee, check-out your local shop, amazon, etc): it shows playing techniques, typical registrations and includes an audio CD.
+• An excellent book for ‘initiating’ organ play is Hammond Organ Complete (Dave Limina/Berklee, your local shop, amazon etc): it teaches playing techniques, typical registrations and includes an audio CD.

 • Those mastering the language of Goethe can work through Bonedo Hammond Workshop – an excellent introduction into organ playing